Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 But the last thing I'll say is this, and that is that the more and more you work in this business, and the more and more you care less about the outside, so to speak.

-When I was younger, dye my hair, style my hair, the clothes, the this, that.
-And then eventually I got seven kids, and I thought, I don't have the time for this.
+When I was younger, dye my hair, style my hair, the clothes, the this, that, And then eventually I got seven kids, and I thought, I don't have the time for this.

 You also had the chess music, too.

+I had my skin cancer tickets.
 Really?
 I'm sorry about that.

 Yeah.
 Yeah, thank you.

-I can't grow chess hair.
+I can't grow chest hair.
 You don't have any hair?
-You have any pubic hair?
+You don't have the low testosterone, probably?
+You don't have any hair?
+You don't have any pubic hair?
 Oh, my balls.
-Yeah, yeah.

-I have a lot.
 So when you have a boner, when she won't have sex with you, you have a boner.

-It's a dolphin or it's a...
+It's a hairy boner or it's a hairless boner.

 You get an extra inch, probably.
+It's some shrubbery.

 Okay,